-As of the date of this filing, the Company has entered into agreements for the acquisition of eight properties located in Batangas, Subic, Antipolo, Sariaya, Isabela, Amadeo, Bukidnon and Naga, with the objective of developing these properties into memorial parks with products conforming to the Company's product and pricing policies.
-As of the date of December 31, 2017, the terms of the sale of certain of the lands which the Company has agreed to acquire have not yet been completed.
+As of the date of this filing, the Company has entered into agreements for the acquisition of properties with the objective of developing these properties into memorial parks with products conforming to the Company's product and pricing policies.
+As of the date of this report, the terms of the sale of certain properties that the Company has agreed to acquire have not yet been completed.
 While the Company believes that it has exercised prior due diligence in evaluating such acquisitions, there can be no assurance that the Company will not in the future be involved in or subject to claims, allegations or suits with respect to the previous business and operations of these memorial parks which arose prior to the acquisitions.
 Should such claims, allegations or suits arise, claimants may (rightfully or wrongly) seek redress or compensation for their claims against the Company's present management or assets, and the Company may still be at risk under principles of successor-in-interest liability.
 Despite the fact that the Company has, as part of such acquisitions, provided for indemnities against certain liabilities or claims or established other contractual protections, any adverse claim or liability could expose the Company to negative publicity, which could have a material adverse effect on its business and prospects, financial condition, and results of operations.